-Measurements of cLFV (cf. sec.
-1.3.4.4) are crucial to test high scale leptogenesis models at the CEPC because an efficient washout of the asymmetries in all flavours at temperatures above the electroweak scale is crucial to rule out such scenarios as the origin of the BAU [355].
+Lepton-flavor violation.
+Measurements of cLFV are crucial to test high scale leptogenesis models at CEPC, because an efficient washout of the asymmetries in all flavors at temperatures above the electroweak scale is crucial to rule out such scenarios as the origin of the BAU [368].

-Low scale leptogenesis scenarios typically rely on flavour effects and therefore tend to make predictions for the rates of cLFV.
-In the minimal type I seesaw with $n_s = 2$ (or the ν MSM), leptogenesis significantly restricts the flavour mixing pattern of heavy neutrinos N_i with experimentally accessible mixing angles [362].
-The accuracy on the percent level at which the flavour mixing pattern can be probed in displaced vertex searches with 10 ab^{-1} at the Z pole are sufficient to probe large fractions of the parameter region for which heavy neutrinos can be discovered.
+Low scale leptogenesis scenarios typically rely on flavor effects and therefore tend to make predictions for the rates of cLFV.
+In the minimal Type I Seesaw with $n_s = 2$ (or the ν MSM), leptogenesis significantly restricts the flavor mixing pattern of heavy neutrinos N_i with experimentally accessible mixing angles [375].
+The accuracy on the percent level at which the flavor mixing pattern can be probed in displaced vertex searches with 10 ab^{-1} at the Z pole are sufficient to probe large fractions of the parameter region for which heavy neutrinos can be discovered.

-1.3.4.14 Displaced decays from long lived heavy neutrinos

-For heavy neutrino masses below the electroweak scale, where leptogenesis proceeds in the "freeze in" manner, the N_i couplings should be comparably small to avoid a complete washout of the BAU in the early universe ($|\theta{ai}|^2 < 10^{-8} \times 10 \text{GeV}/M_i$ [364], where larger values can be allowed due to strong hierarchies in their couplings to individual SM
+Displaced decays from long lived heavy neutrinos.
+For heavy neutrino masses below the electroweak scale, where leptogenesis proceeds in the "freeze in" manner, the N_i couplings should be comparably small to avoid a complete washout of the BAU in the early universe ($|\theta{ai}|^2 < 10^{-8} \times (10 \text{ GeV}/M_i)$ [377], where larger values can be allowed due to strong hierarchies in their couplings to individual SM flavors [330]).
+Hence, most of the parameter space of active-sterile neutrino mixing and masses that is compatible with low scale leptogenesis in this scenario gives rise to long lifetimes of the heavy neutrino mass eigenstates, which can be found with high sensitivity via displaced vertex searches at CEPC.
+The reach of such searches at CEPC is compared to the parameter region where leptogenesis is feasible in the minimal seesaw model in Fig. 1.34.